Divested-Mobile/DivestOS-Build/ISSUES.md

 - Silence will crash if first started without a SIM-card inserted. [upstream]
 - MediaProvider error toast on some boots. [permission whitelist?]
 - Updater JSON parsing error on 14.1. [upstream?]
+- Recovery will not be updated on each boot on 14.1. [upstream]

 apollo/thor
 -----------